 Now if you go back to signal tap, right click on SDRAM_DQ, click on find bus value, fill in DEED, make sure hexadecimal is selected, and click find next.
-You’ll see that there are 7, matching the code in eclipse.
+You’ll see that there are 7, matching the code in Eclipse.
 Does everything match your expectations when it comes to addressing?
+The transitions in between DEED write are 28, keep that in mind.

 The solution can be found in each DEED in the Signal Tap Instance.

-Step 5: Switch to on-chip Design
+Step 2.5: Switch to on-chip Design